 The infrastructure for the Data analysis platform is running in the Cloud Cluster of ScaDS.
 The Cloud Cluster is implemented as a private cloud for ScaDS.
 That is the Cloud Cluster is a private cloud especially meant for ScaDS which is not accessible by the public.
 The access to the cluster for public can be possible only according to the necessity.
 In this cluster, a virtual environment is created as the infrastructure for Data analysis.
-It consists of Virtual Machines (VMs) with different configurations to support the analysis platform.
-All the VMs can communicate with each other using the software defined virtual networks in the cloud platform.
-All the VMs can communicate with HPC machines and also fetch data from HPC machines.
-It is also possible to use different shared file system protocols like NFS, HDFS, GlusterFS etc. to share the data between the VMs.
+It consists of Virtual Machines with different configurations to support the analysis platform.
+All the Virtual Machines can communicate with each other using the software defined virtual networks in the cloud platform.
+All the Virtual Machines can communicate with HPC machines and also fetch data from HPC machines.
+It is also possible to use different shared file system protocols like NFS, HDFS, GlusterFS etc. to share the data between the Virtual Machines.

 In order to perform some data analysis the frameworks and tools available in the VMs can be used, e.g.

-Thereby, the VMs are configured according to the requirements of users for testing and development purposes.
+Thereby, the Virtual Machines are configured according to the requirements of users for testing and development purposes.
 The advantage of a virtual cloud environment is that users do not need to take care of software installation and maintenance.
-The required software will be installed by ScaDS on the corresponding VM.
+The required software will be installed by ScaDS on the corresponding Virtual Machine.
 It is also easy to scale this infrastructure if more computing resources are needed.
-Finally, users can transfer their data into a suitable VM and run an analysis using the tools therein.
+Finally, users can transfer their data into a suitable Virtual Machine and run an analysis using the tools therein.
 Establishing a proper network pipeline to the cloud infrastructure allows for streaming the data and analyzing it immediately.
 Furthermore, there is no need to reserve the resources for a particular time period already for testing purposes like in HPC machines.
-Thereby, the infrastructure is permanently available, i.e. users can log in to the VM for running tasks and looking into results anytime.
+Thereby, the infrastructure is permanently available, i.e. users can log in to the Virtual Machine for running tasks and looking into results anytime.

 Application: Data Analysis with R and Python

-The R environment for statistical analysis is available in a VM.
+R environment for statistical analysis is available in a Virtual Machine.
 The core R installation is extended with RStudio-Server, which is an integrated development environment (IDE) for R with many nice features (code-completion and syntax-highlighting, as well as tools for plotting and debugging and many others).
 Furthermore, the package “shiny” is installed.
-The “shiny”-package allows using a VM for hosting web applications for statistical analysis and making the results available in a browser for every user, with having only a link.
+The “shiny”-package allows using a Virtual Machine for hosting web applications for statistical analysis and making the results available in a browser for every user, with having only a link.
 The example of such a “shiny”-application is illustrated in Figures 3 and 4.